MORE THAN LEAKAGE – PROPER SEAL SELECTION CAN AFFECT SAFETY, PERFORMANCE, LIFESPAN & COST.

 Eliminating the Risk of Contamination

-Different seal types have different contamination sources, such as:
+Different metal-to-metal seal types have different contamination sources, such as:

 - ball bearings – interference press-fit can result in metal debris